-Being injured in a car accident is a traumatic experience that could result in long-term consequences for your physical, mental, emotional, and financial well-being.
+Being injured in a car accident is a traumatic experience that can result in long-term consequences for your physical, mental, emotional, and financial well-being.
 The complex and confusing process of recovering a claim through the Insurance Corporation of British Columbia (ICBC) can make this difficult time even more trying.

-Because every car accident is unique and the value of a claim depends on numerous factors, it's impossible to say up-front how much a claim would be worth.
+Because every car accident is unique and the value of a claim depends on numerous factors, it's impossible to say up-front how much a claim might be worth.
 If you were injured in a car accident in British Columbia, it's vital to hire an experienced ICBC lawyer to help you navigate the claims minefield.
-The attorneys at Stephens & Holman can help you determine the value of your claim and will fight aggressively to help you recover the compensation you deserve.
+The lawyers at Stephens & Holman can help you determine the value of your claim and will fight aggressively to help you recover the compensation you deserve.

-How Does the ICBC Determine Settlement Amounts?
+How Does ICBC Determine Settlement Amounts?

 What Kinds of Damages Can I Recover in an ICBC Claim?

 You may be entitled to a variety of damages after your car accident, including:

 - Pain, suffering, and loss of enjoyment of life: These damages are hard to quantify, but the lawyers at Stephens & Holman will help translate the impact of PTSD, anxiety, and the inability to live your previous lifestyle into recoverable dollar amounts.